perjo927/aspnet-vnext-preybird/README.md

 *   It should start on [localhost:5000](http://localhost:5000/)

 ### Angular 2 Integration
-*   There is a bower package that includes the Angular App (ng2-preybird)
+*   There is an npm package that includes the Angular App (ng2-preybird)
 *   Follow [this repo](https://github.com/perjo927/angular2-preybird/)

 ### Tests